 Hybridization rules define how a set of feature instances is combined to create a hybrid feature type.
 In the simplest form of hybridization, the hybrid feature would bind all the attributes of the input types to a single output feature type.
 (This assumes that there are no collisions between the thematic attributes of the input types.)
 More complex hybridization rules can handle collisions, e.g. by defining a preference order for colliding attributes, including all the values if the input types bind the same enumerated attribute, or adding uncertainty metadata if numeric attribute values are different.

 The hybridization rules require two feature instances as input and produce a single feature instance as output.
-The formal specification and rule language for hybridization will be described later.
+The formal specification and rule language for hybridization will be described in a subsequent version of this specification.

 Simple hybridization rule